Skhendle/Tutor-Tracking-Application/README.md

 # Tutor Tracking Application

-The tutor tracking website is an application to monitor tutor-related activity by lecturers mostly during Wits labs.
+The tutor tracking website is an application to monitor tutor-related activity by lecturers mostly during tutorial sessions.
 The purpose of the application is to check tutor productivity.
-The website will have a lecture side and a tutor side.
 ## Features associated with the application:
 ### Lecturer’s side:
 The lecturer can login as an administrator, and create a tutorial session that tutors can join